Treason Act 1351: Content

 The penalty for counterfeiting coins was the same as for petty treason.
 The offence had previously been called petty treason, before the Act elevated it to high treason.

-Under the Act petty treason was the murder of one's lawful superior: that is if a servant killed his master or his master's wife, a wife killed her husband or a clergyman killed his prelate.
+Under the act petty treason was the murder of one's lawful superior: that is if a servant killed his master or his master's wife, a wife killed her husband or a clergyman killed his prelate.
 This offence was abolished in 1828.

-The Act originally envisaged that further forms of treason would arise that would not be covered by the Act, so it legislated for this possibility.
+The act originally envisaged that further forms of treason would arise that would not be covered by the act, so it legislated for this possibility.
 The words from "et pr ceo q plusurs auts cases de semblable treson" onwards have been translated as:

-The Act in Scotland
+The act in Scotland

-Following the union of England and Scotland by the Acts of Union 1707, Scotland continued to have its own treason laws until the Treason Act 1708 abolished Scottish treason law and extended English treason law to Scotland.
-This Act also made it treason to counterfeit the Great Seal of Scotland, and to kill the Scottish Lords of Session and Lords of Justiciary (in addition to forging the British – formerly English – seal, and killing English judges).
-However while in England and Ireland forgery of the seal of Great Britain ceased to be treason under the Forgery Act 1861, this Act did not apply to Scotland.
+Following the union of England and Scotland by the Acts of Union 1707, Scotland continued to have its own treason laws until the Treason Act 1708 (7 Ann. c.
+21) abolished Scottish treason law and extended English treason law to Scotland.
+This act also made it treason to counterfeit the Great Seal of Scotland, and to kill the Scottish Lords of Session and Lords of Justiciary (in addition to forging the British – formerly English – seal, and killing English judges).
+However while in England and Ireland forgery of the seal of Great Britain ceased to be treason under the Forgery Act 1861, this act did not apply to Scotland.
 Also, forging the Scottish seal is still treason in Scotland, but has not been treason in England or Ireland since 1861.

-The 1351 Act still applies in Scotland today, and is a reserved matter which the Scottish Parliament has no power to modify.
+The 1351 act still applies in Scotland today, and is a reserved matter which the Scottish Parliament has no power to modify.